moizaiqbal40-ops/ShoesByIzza/README.md

 ## Author

-Built as a front-end web development portfolio project.
+Built as a front-end web development project.